Jiaqiqiqiqiqi/Jiaqiqiqiqiqi/README.md

 # Hi there 👋 I'm Jiaqi Yao

-🎓 Master of Data Science
+🎓 Master of Data Science in UBC
 📍 Canada

 ## About Me